Adapton/fungi-lang.rust/README.md

 IODyn is a functional language, in the ML family of languages (SML, OCaml, Elm, etc.).
 As with other languages in this family, IODyn consists of a typed core calculus, with functions and algebraic data types.
 Further, we enrich this core calculus with a collections library over sequences, sets, finite maps and graphs (in progress).
 Finally, we give well-typed, well-annotated programs in this language an implicitly-incremental semantics, via translation to Fungi, our low-level core calculus for functional programs that name their own cached dependency graphs.

+### (Status:)

+ - We have implemented the AST structure, concrete syntax (via Rust macros for now) and basic type system.
+ - We have begun the translation to Fungi, but are currently focusing on implementing Fungi before proceeding further with the translation.

 ## Fungi is a core calculus for functional programs that name their own cached dependency graphs

 Fungi serves as the target language for IODyn.
 Unlike IODyn, the incremental features of Fungi are explicit.
 In particular, Fungi provides language affordances for